Saudi team arrives in Turkey for Khashoggi investigation: sources

 Turkish sources have told Reuters the initial assessment of the police was that Khashoggi, an outspoken critic of the Saudi government, was deliberately killed inside the consulate.
 Riyadh has dismissed the allegations as baseless.

+On Thursday, Prince Khaled, the governor of Mecca, made a brief visit to Turkey in his capacity as special adviser to King Salman, a source with links to the prince’s family told Reuters, a move that would suggest the monarch was handling the issue as a priority.

-A Saudi delegation arrived in Turkey as part of an agreement between Ankara and Riyadh to investigate the case, two Turkish sources said.
+A Saudi delegation arrived in Turkey on Friday as part of an agreement between Ankara and Riyadh to investigate the case, two Turkish sources said.
 They did not give details about who was included in the group.

 “A delegation has arrived in Turkey as part of efforts to form a joint working group with Saudi Arabia,” one of the sources said.